TedHusted/awake/awake.md/awake.md

 Atlas: Unless we mix it up, sooner or later, the clones break down.

 Idisi: Yes, lack of genetic diversity leads to eventual genetic deterioration.
-Downstream clones can be afflicted with defects that prevent living a full life.
+Downstream clones may have defects that prevent living a full life.

 The hologram shifts.
 The fragment next to the second Vanir dims and frays.

 Celeste: Is that what people mean by “replicative fading”?

 Idisi: Yes.
 Sometimes there are mutations in a DNA sequence.
 The mutations can cause “generic drift”.
-Fading can prevent viable clones from being created.
+Fading can cause unviable clones.
 To reduce the effect of mutations, one solution is to combine DNA from non-cloned beings.

 Celeste: Is cloning also boring, like Atlas said?

 Most of the students in the circle smile or smirk at the joke.

 Idisi: Some people say so.
-We end up with nearly the same individuals over and over again.
+We end up with the same people over and over again.
 In Elysium, there are very few clones still with us today.
-The colonists here decided some time ago that combining DNA from multiple parties strengthened them by creating diversity.
+Some time ago, the colonists decided that diversity is a strength.
+Today, a Vanir couple contributes DNA through a third being.

-The clones are replaced with two different Vanir contributing DNA fragments through a third being.
-The being resembled a Vanir but with a thinner face, eyebrows, and a thin crop of dark hair.
+The hologram displays a being that resembles a Vanir but with a thinner face, eyebrows, and a thin crop of dark hair.
+The figure rotates in the air with its arms reaching out and down, palms up.

 Celeste: Do I have DNA from my nanny?

 Idisi: No, you do not.
 She was a host.
 Your parents could not carry an embryo to term.
 Instead, your nanny carried the genetic materials from your parental units.

-Leto: How did we lose our ability to reproduce naturally?
+Leto: How did we lose our ability to reproduce on our own?

-Idisi: Long ago, the Vanir species made changes to their DNA to artificially extend their lifespans.
-An unexpected consequence was that after a few generations the Vanir became increasingly infertile.
+Idisi: Long ago, the Vanir species made changes to their DNA to  extend their lifespans.
+After a few generations, the Vanir became more and more  infertile.
 Evolution took a heavy price for longevity.
-It is now rare for a Vanir to be able to reproduce without assistance.
+It is now rare for a Vanir to be able to reproduce without help.

 As Idisi speaks, the hologram illustrates their words in a seamless animation.
-A grey is excited by a long life span.
-Then the grey becomes dejected.
+A grey with a long life span is excited.
 Then she is unable to bear an offspring to term.
+The excitement turns to depression.

 Idisi: The Vanir came to Terra and created Elysium to protect the Terrans from the Anunnaki.
 We negotiated a treaty with the reptoids so that the Terrans were not used as slave labor.
 As cloning became problematic, the Vanir looked for solutions in the Terran DNA.
-Ultimately, we found a way to create a Vanir-Terran hybrid that can bring the embryos to term.
+Eventually, we found a way to create a Vanir-Terran hybrid that can bring the embryos to term.

+The hologram shifts to show a Vanir playground circled with benches.
+Several hybrids are sitting on the benches.
+They are chatting with each other while the offspring play.

 Atlas: Is it not wrong to create hybrids for our own benefit?
 How are we different from the Anunnaki?

-Idisi: We made pacts with Terran leaders that authorize us to conduct genetic experiments on Terran creatures.
+Idisi: We have pacts with most of the Terran leaders.
+One provision allows us to conduct genetic experiments on Terran creatures.
 In exchange, we provide technology and other considerations.
-The pact also keeps us from publicly revealing ourselves to Terrans.
-Some Terrans are traumatized by our research.
+The pact also keeps us from revealing ourselves to Terrans.
+Unfortunately, our research traumatizes some Terrans.
 But the needs of the many outweigh the needs of the few.

 Leto: Are you saying that most of us are here only because we take DNA from the Terrans?

-Idisi: Pretty much.
+Idisi: Yes.
+Now we need them as much as they need us.

 ***